Susan R. Wessler

 Membership Type: Member

-Susan Wessler is the University of California President’s Chair and Distinguished Professor of Genetics at the University of California Riverside and home secretary of the National Academy of Sciences.
+Susan Wessler is the Distinguished Professor of Genetics at the University of California Riverside and home secretary of the National Academy of Sciences.
 She is a molecular geneticist known for her contributions to the field of transposon biology, specifically on the roles of plant transposable elements in gene and genome evolution.
 Her laboratory has pioneered the use of computational and experimental analyses in the identification of actively transposing elements.

 A native of New York City, Wessler received her bachelor's degree in biology from the State University of New York at Stony Brook in 1974 and her Ph.D. in Biochemistry from Cornell University in 1980.
 She was a postdoctoral fellow of the American Cancer Society at the Carnegie Institution of Washington from 1980-1982.
 She began her career at the University of Georgia in 1983 where she remained until moving to the University of California, Riverside in 2010.
 At present she is an Associate Editor of the Proceedings of the National Academy of Sciences and is on the Editorial Board of Current Opinions in Plant Biology and on the Board of Reviewing Editors of the journal Science.